spacetelescope/style-guides/guides/jupyter-notebooks.md

 ### Imports

+.. suggestion to move Imports to after Introduction

-Import your dependencies near the top of the notebook and explain why you're including each one.
+Import your dependencies near the top of the tutorial and explain why you're including each one.
 For example:

 ![Imports](images/imports.png)

 ### Introduction

-Write a short introduction explaining the purpose of the notebook.
+Write a short introduction explaining the purpose of the tutorial.
+Define any terms or common acronyms that your audience may not know.
+If you're using some kind of domain-specific astronomical symbol or unusual mathematical concept, make sure you define it (for example, in its mathematical form) and link to any definitions (from literature, Wikipedia, etc.).

 If there are background materials or resources that may be useful to the reader to provide additional context, you may link to it here.

-#### Defining Terms

-As a subsection of your introduction section, define any terms or common acronyms that your audience may not know.
-If you're using some kind of domain-specific astronomical symbol or unusual mathematical concept, make sure you define it (for example, in its mathematical form) and link to any definitions (from literature, Wikipedia, etc.).

-#### Companion Content

-As a subsection of your introduction section, link to any helpful companion content.
-For example, if your notebook is a continuation from another notebook, or there are other notebooks that would be useful for the reader to read before or after your notebook, mention that here.
+If your tutorial is a continuation from another tutorial, or there are other tutorials that would be useful for the reader to read before or after your tutorial, mention that here as well.

 ### Loading Data

-.. should Loading Data and File Information go right after Imports?
-It seems funny to have the Introduction separated from the main content by these two sections, and might look cleaner to have all of the importing/downloading info together before the learning material starts, but is there a specific reason for this order?
+.. suggestion to move Loading Data and File Information into the Main Content section, with an explanation that these can be their own sections within the Main Content, but avoid generic/vague headings like “Loading Data” and instead use descriptive headings pertinent to the content of the tutorial and the actual data being downloaded or files being used.
+So instead of vague headings like "Downloading data," instead use something like “Downloading Multiple `KeplerLightCurve` Objects at Once.”

 If the user needs to download data to run the tutorial properly, where possible, use [Astroquery](https://astroquery.readthedocs.io/en/latest/) (or similar) to